Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 4 Juni 2025 05.29.12 UTC
+- WIB: Rabu, 4 Juni 2025 06.25.56 UTC
-- WITA: Rabu, 4 Juni 2025 06.29.12 UTC
+- WITA: Rabu, 4 Juni 2025 07.25.56 UTC
-- WIT: Rabu, 4 Juni 2025 07.29.12 UTC
+- WIT: Rabu, 4 Juni 2025 08.25.56 UTC

 Kutipan Inspiratif:
-"Before you diagnose yourself with depression or low self-esteem, first make sure that you are not, in fact, just surrounded by assholes."
+"My task, which I am trying to achieve is, by the power of the written word, to make you hear, to make you feel--it is, before all, to make you see."

 Kategori: inspirational